 Her series, Why Planes Crash, launched in May 2013.
 The first book of the series covers eleven accidents and incidents in 2001, including the disastrous runway incursion at Linate, the near-miss over Tokyo, the Avjet crash at Aspen, the Twin Towers and American Airlines Flight 587 disintegrating over Queens.
 The series currently covers from 2001 to 2003.

-Her latest book, the first volume of Without a Trace, covers the true stories of aviation mysteries which have baffled investigators for years.
+Her latest publication, Without a Trace, covers the true stories of aviation mysteries which have baffled investigators for years.

 Paul Stevens at Donald Maass Literary Agency